priiduneemre/btcd-cli4j/README.md

 	node.bitcoind.rpc.port = 8332
 	node.bitcoind.http.auth_scheme = Basic

-Finally, to begin using the wrapper, create an instance of `ClosableHttpClient` (the default HTTP provider), load up the properties file created in the previous step and pass the two into a fresh `BtcdClientImpl` instance:
+Finally, to begin using the wrapper, create an instance of `CloseableHttpClient` (the default HTTP provider), load up the properties file created in the previous step and pass the two into a new `BtcdClientImpl` instance:

 	PoolingHttpClientConnectionManager cm = new PoolingHttpClientConnectionManager();
 	CloseableHttpClient httpProvider = HttpClients.custom().setConnectionManager(cm)
 			.build();
 	Properties nodeConfig = new Properties();
-	InputStream is = new BufferedInputStream(new FileInputStream(
+	InputStream is = new BufferedInputStream(new FileInputStream("node_config.properties"));
-	"resources/node_config.properties"));
 	nodeConfig.load(is);
 	is.close();